Kay Somji on Ranking on First Page of Google for Network Marketing

-Thank you Erik!
-I’ve had my current blog for about a year and a half, and I have over 100 posts on it.
+Thank you for the compliment on my multi-level marketing blog posts!
+I have had my current blog for about a year and a half, and I have over 150 posts on it.
 I get about 100 daily hits on days that I don’t blog or actively drive traffic to it; that number is higher on the days that I do.

 I am always amazed to see many of your articles on the first page of Google, for big keywords like “MLM and Network Marketing.”
 Can you give us a few secrets on how you rank your articles?

-Maybe I can share a few. 😉 There’s a few criteria to getting content to rank.
+Maybe I can share a few search engine ranking hacks.
+There are a few criteria to getting content to rank.

 Use the keyword about once every 100 words.
 People tend to overcomplicate SEO, use the SEO Yoast plugin for a start.

 Secondly, write good engaging content and solve a need.
 The longer someone stays on your site, the more valuable the search engines deem it to be.
 Content is definitely king nowadays.

 You can increase the length of time a visitor spends on your site by linking to other articles within your site, and by making it aesthetically pleasing (use pictures, and make it easy to read with whitespace and formatting).

 Backlinks – this is where it gets a bit technical, so I won’t go into too much detail, but backlinks help.
 The more links that point back to your site, the more valuable it’s perceived to be.
 There’s different types of backlinks so they’re not all the same.
 People will need to do their research on this but it’s not too difficult when you learn how.